cenon4dno/azCopy-for-MeetingSync/README.md

 ## Configuration:
 1. Create a SAS key on your Azure blob storage
-2. You have 2 options bash or powershell:
+2. You have 2 options (bash or powershell) to setup your app to connect to Azure blob storage:
 - (BASH) Open setup/blob-setup.sh
 - (Powershell) Open setup/blob-setup.ps1
 3. Fill in the NameOfBlobStorage and GeneratedSasKey below, based on your setup on #1.